markwylde/iterm-mcp/README.md

 * For multi-step tasks, you may need to interrupt the model if it goes off track.
 Start with smaller, focused tasks until you're familiar with how the model behaves.

 ### Tools

+**Terminal Management**
+- `list_terminals` - Lists all iTerm terminal sessions with their unique IDs, names, working directories, and last commands.
+- `create_terminal` - Creates a new iTerm terminal tab and returns its session ID.

+**Terminal Interaction**
-- `write_to_terminal` - Writes to the active iTerm terminal, often used to run a command.
+- `write_to_terminal` - Writes to an iTerm terminal, often used to run a command.
 Returns the number of lines of output produced by the command.
+Supports targeting specific sessions via `sessionId`.
-- `read_terminal_output` - Reads the requested number of lines from the active iTerm terminal.
+- `read_terminal_output` - Reads the requested number of lines from an iTerm terminal.
+Supports targeting specific sessions via `sessionId`.
-- `send_control_character` - Sends a control character to the active iTerm terminal.
+- `send_control_character` - Sends a control character to an iTerm terminal (e.g., Ctrl+C, Ctrl+Z).
+Supports targeting specific sessions via `sessionId`.

+**Session Targeting**

+All terminal interaction tools support an optional `sessionId` parameter:
+- Omit or use `"active"` to target the currently active terminal session
+- Use a specific session ID (from `list_terminals`) to target a particular terminal

+This allows the model to work with multiple terminal sessions simultaneously.

 ### Requirements